Goals

 which is connected to the LED on your breadboard.

-5. Study the blink program
+5. Study blink program (RISC-V assembly)

 Below is the blink program that from lecture.
 This code is available in the file lab1/blink/blink.s